seanblanchfield/blog/current/_posts/2026-07-21-end-of-the-saaspalooza.md

 <img src="/images/2026/07/saaspocalypse/slide-06.png" alt="Diagram showing a SaaS UI stripped back to reveal REST APIs, which are themselves just database CRUD operations" style="max-width:100%;border-radius:6px;">
 <figcaption><em>Rip off the UI, expose the API, and underneath almost every SaaS product is a database with Create, Read, Update, Delete operations.
 The UI exists to make that legible to a human.
 Agents don't need it.</em></figcaption>
 </figure>

+A useful litmus test: how vulnerable is any given SaaS product to this disruption?
+Imagine ripping off the user interface and exposing the naked API underneath.
+Does the product make sense as a pure API, consumed by agents rather than humans?
+If yes, it is at serious risk.
+If the answer is "not really, the value is in the network, the data, or the integrations" then there may be more runway.
+Most products, if you're honest, pass the first test.

 The user interface of a SaaS product exists for one reason: to make the underlying data and logic legible to a human.
 Strip it away and almost every SaaS product is a database with an API on top.
 Create, Read, Update, Delete.
 The beautiful UI, the polished UX, the carefully designed workflows — all of it is a translation layer between a human brain and a database.